 Augustana Faculty Research Award

-The Center for Western Studies of Augustana University, established by the Augustana Board of Trustees in 1970, annually invites applications for a $2,500 research award made possible, in part, by a grant from the National Endowment for the Humanities.
+The Center for Western Studies at Augustana University, founded in 1964 by writer and English professor Herbert Krause and expanded in 1970 by the Augustana Board of Trustees, annually invites applications for a $2,500 research award made possible, in part, by a grant from the National Endowment for the Humanities.
 The award provides $2,000 for the researcher and $500 for a student assistant.
 The proposed research must be based, in part, on the use of primary-source documents in the archives of the Center for Western Studies and address a topic related to the northern Great Plains (defined as including but not limited to the Dakotas, Minnesota, Iowa, Nebraska, and Wyoming).
 Use of the Center’s Krause Library of books and periodicals about the Great Plains and American West is also encouraged.

 Award Committee: The Center for Western Studies Executive Director and Collections Committee serve as the Award Committee.